Do you remember the first time you couldn’t pay off your credit card statement in its entirety?

 A financial therapist, unlike a CFP, will meet with you on an ongoing basis and walk alongside you as you figure out what’s going on when it comes to your financial situation.

 “Are you anxious?
-Addiction prone?
+Are you addiction-prone?
 Depressed?
 Did you experience some form of trauma?
 Essentially we want to know who are you and what happened in your life that impacted your ability to manage your finances,” Coambs said.

 Who benefits from financial therapy?